donutrj/heartbreaker/content/Supporting Docs/Spells.md

 If (sum) is three times the creature's HD or more, it is stunned for a round, then befuddled for 1d6 rounds.

 If (sum) is five times the creature's HD, it is stunned for 1d6 rounds, then befuddled for 1d6 rounds.
+# Deathsight
++ Range: 60'
++ Target: Spirits
++ Duration: (sum) minutes

+The caster pierces the veil and can see otherwise invisible spirits.
+If they have not been warned, the spirits take 1d6 damage.
 # Death Mask
 + Range: Touch
 + Target: Humanoid Corpse